warmcat/libwebsockets/READMEs/README.content-security-policy.md

 #### Inline styles must die

-All styling must go in one or more `.css` file(s) best served by the same server... while you can whitelist other sources in the CSP if you have to, unless you control that server as well, you are allowing whoever gains access to that server access to your users.
+All styling must go in one or more `.css` file(s) best served by the same server... while you can approve other sources in the CSP if you have to, unless you control that server as well, you are allowing whoever gains access to that server access to your users.